devrainie/recommender_machine_learning/README.md

-# 1. Download the project files via the pdf on OneDrive.
-The folder ‘final year project’ should be in the zip downloaded.
-This is the main folder.
--
+# 1. A local program:
+- The files needed for this project are the styles csv files and its images.
+These files altogether are very large to upload here so they can be downloaded from kaggle: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small
+- The name of the styles csv variable may need to be changed to the one downloaded.
+The styles file and images will need to go into the "dataset_files" folder.

 # 2. Download python if not already downloaded
 - via https://www.python.org/downloads/